vexecute/Cloud-Native-Web-App-Testing-Squid-VPN/README.md

 - `get-user [POD_NAME]`: Simulate checking the privilege of the user account running on the target Squid Server pod
 - `quit`: Terminate the program

-you can explore and test different aspects of the Squid VPN Web Application using the provided commands.
+you can explore the commands listed above and test different aspects of the application.